Sitecore/Sitecore.Demo.Platform/docs/Usage.md

 [top](#table-of-contents)

-If you want to reset all of your changes and get a fresh intsance:
+If you want to reset all of your changes and get a fresh instance:

 1. Run `docker-compose down`
 2. Run `.\CleanDockerData.ps1`